Green 2000: Critique of Green 2000

-Clearly, the aim that the Green party could enter government by 2005 was optimistic.
-But it reflected an ‘electoral’ bias – perhaps the real division in the Green Party.
+The aim that the Green party could enter government by 2005 was optimistic to some, but it reflected an ‘electoral’ bias – the real division in the Green Party.
 Opponents at the time felt that direct action, grassroots networking and other tactics were more likely to provide political benefit than a focus on gaining councillors and then Westminster seats.
 Morrissey, for instance, believed:

 “The Party is itself a coalition between its environmentalist and electoralist right wing and a left which is libertarian and anarchistic.
 The former is comfortable with the traditional party form and conventional political activity.
 The latter could have rejected the idea of party altogether but has instead tried to reinvent it.”

-The group of Green 2000 supporters that ran the party in 1991-2 presided over an unsuccessful General election campaign, which was ill-prepared, and led to a subsequent demoralization and large drop in membership.
+The group of Green 2000 supporters that ran the party in 1991–2 presided over an unsuccessful General election campaign, which was ill-prepared, and led to a subsequent demoralization and large drop in membership.
 The party was also unable to cope with the growth in members it had experienced some years before.
 The strategy was open to criticism for raising hopes unrealistically and not then delivering the necessary changes needed to drive the party forward.
 However, the Green 2000 group itself felt that the 'decentralists' managed to sap their energies and prevent direction being formed.

 It also strengthened those in the party who shared Green 2000's electoral bias but thought they were going about in the wrong way.